-If you are using a custom security policy, refer to the public API of the Derby MBeans at http://db.apache.org/derby/javadoc/publishedapi/jdbc4/ and to the Derby security policy file template (\$DERBY_HOME/demo/templates/server.policy) for details about the permissions you may need to set to allow or restrict specific JMX access.
+If you are using a custom security policy, refer to the public API documentation for the Derby MBeans and to the Derby security policy file template (\$DERBY\HOME/demo/templates/server.policy) for details about the permissions you may need to set to allow or restrict specific JMX access.
 This recommendation also applies if you are running Derby embedded with a security manager installed.

-See Running the Network Server under the security manager for more information about security policy files.
+See "Configuring Java security" in the Derby Security Guide for more information about security policy files.